Arthur Brown Jr.: Career

 In addition to their well-known monumental works, Bakewell and Brown designed several homes in the Arts and Crafts style championed by Maybeck.
 Early among them were two redwood framed "double houses" for Stanford University in 1908, and the only fraternity house they designed de novo, the Beta Chi Chapter House of Sigma Nu in 1910 (razed by the University in 1991 despite student and alumni efforts to give it historic designation and restore it).
 They later designed additions to Ernest Coxhead's 1893 Beta Theta Pi house they had lived in as undergraduates, now a listed Berkeley landmark.

 The firm went on to design a series of familiar San Francisco landmarks, and many buildings at Stanford University, before Brown dissolved the partnership in 1927.
 For contractual reasons many buildings at Stanford through the 1930s continued to be credited to both.

-Bakewell and Brown also designed the Byzantine-inspired Temple Emmanuel (1926) at Lake St. and Arguello Blvd. in San Francisco, and the Pasadena City Hall (1927).
+Bakewell and Brown also designed the Byzantine-inspired Temple Emanu-El (1926) at Lake St. and Arguello Blvd. in San Francisco, and the Pasadena City Hall (1927).

 Most of Brown's later San Francisco works employed a stripped-down classicism.
 The poured-concrete Art Moderne Coit Tower (1932), that crowns Telegraph Hill is an important Modernist landmark in the Bay Area.
 Coit Tower was the site of some of the first public works murals executed under the Public Works Administration, later known as the WPA.
 "The primitive nature of Coit Tower would lend itself better to that sort of thing than other public buildings," was Arthur Brown's first reaction to the project.
 Diego Rivera included Brown among the designers and craftsmen in his fresco mural of The Making of a Fresco Showing the Building of a City (1931).